thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 This guide illustrates the creation of a new game from scratch using the This Could Be Better Game Framework.

+This guide assumes a very basic understanding of programming, ideally with the TypeScript programming language, but at least with some relatively similar programming language, of which there are many.
+You'll be expected to locate program files within a directory structure, to edit program files with a text editor, and identify and add to classes, constructors, methods, and arrays.
+Also, if you mis-type something, you may need to identify and fix that problem based on the error message.
+You'll also be expected to install some necessary third-party programs and run some command-line scripts.
+With some effort, though, you might be able to pick up these concepts as you go along.

 1. Setting Up a New Game from Stubs
 -----------------------------------